WVUHPC/Molecular-Dynamics/_episodes/02-namd.md

 - "Learn how to submit a job"
 - "Learn how to do some quick analysis on a simulation"
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Globus Connect is the best way to transfer files to the HPC."
+- "Use a pbs script to submit jobs to the cluster."
+- "Perform benchmarking to get the most out of your resources."
 ---

+This uses some of the tutorial files from the [NAMD tutorial](http://www.ks.uiuc.edu/Training/Tutorials/namd-index.html).
+This takes you through running "1.5 Ubiquitin in a Water Box" on Thorny Flat.
+The simulation for this step was extended to 25,000 steps to make some more sense for the HPC.

 ## Visualizing the system

-In the NAMD tutorial, you are instructed on creating a system of ubiquitin in water to simulate.
-For brevity, we will use the pregenerated files in the `1-1-build/example-output/` directory.
-Copy `ubq_wb.psf` and `ubq_wb.pdb` to the `common` directory.

-Open VMD and load `ubq_wb.psf` and `ubq_wb.pdb` by going to File>New Molecule.
+Open VMD and load `ubq_wb.psf` and `ubq_wb.pdb` from the `common` direcotry by going to File>New Molecule.
 You should see something similar to the image below:

 ![A figure showing the initial coordinates of ubiqitin in a water box.](../fig/starting_namd.png)

-I changed the representation for the protein to New Cartoon so that it is more visible.
+The representation for the protein is set to Ribbons for visibility sake.

 In the `1-3-box` directory, there is a NAMD configuration file, `ubq_wb_eq.conf`, that is set to run an equilibration of ubiquitin in water.
 This is the .conf that we will be running on Thorny Flat.